 Clinicians erroneously tend to think that ataxia and gait disorders result primarily from cerebellar lesions.
 However, such disorders result from many systemic or focal conditions that affect different elements of the central and peripheral nervous systems.
 Cerebellar lesions may indeed cause ataxia, but isolated lesions of the cerebellum are not the most common cause of these complaints.
 Ataxias are classified as either motor (cerebellar) or sensory.

 Motor ataxias (also referred to as cerebellar ataxias) are usually caused by disorders of the cerebellum.
 The sensory receptors and afferent pathways are intact, but integration of the proprioceptive information is faulty.
 Involvement of the lateral cerebellum (one of the cerebellar hemispheres) may lead to a motor ataxia of the ipsilateral limb.
 Lesions affecting primarily the midline portion of the cerebellum often cause problems with axial muscle coordination, which is reflected in difficulty maintaining a steady upright standing or sitting posture.

 There are many reports of lesions in what would seem to be unlikely locations producing motor ataxia.
 Supratentorial infarctions, particularly small, deep infarctions, and lacunae of the posterior limb of the internal capsule have been reported to cause isolated hemiataxia.
 It is postulated that interruption of either ascending or descending cerebellar to cortical pathways are the cause of this motor-type ataxia.1 Small infarctions or hemorrhages in thalamic nuclei may produce a clinical picture of motor- or cerebellar-like ataxia with hemisensory loss.
-These effects are seen contralateral to the lesion.2 Lesions affecting the frontal lobe, such as tumor or cystic masses, may cause a motor ataxia of ...
+These effects are seen contralateral to the lesion.2 Lesions affecting the frontal lobe, such as tumor or cystic masses, may cause a ...